Site Search

 Abnormalities in the power supply circuit can be detected and logged.

-By checking this log, it is possible to check the date and time when an error occurred, the monitored voltage value, and the details of the error.
-This makes it possible to quickly create a report on a market defect and report it internally or to the customer.
+By reviewing this log, you can check the date and time of the incident, the monitored voltage values, and the details of the error.
+This allows you to quickly create reports on market malfunctions and report them to your company and customers.

 Article header library 129769 pic03 1